-Hands needs to be cleaned before you are allowed to work/cook in the kitchen.
+Hands need to be cleaned before you are allowed to work/cook in the kitchen.

-The cooking area and tools need to be cleaned immediately after using.
+The cooking area and tools need to be cleaned immediately after usage.

 The fridge is always between 2-5 degrees to make sure no harmful bacteria can grow.

 The food is cooked thoroughly to make sure all harmful bacteria get killed.